noahgibbs/pixiurge/README.md

 # Pixiurge

-Pixiurge (sometimes "PXG" for short) provides a Websocket- and Pixi-based browser game front end for a Demiurge simulation engine.
+Pixiurge provides a Websocket- and Pixi-based browser game front end for a Demiurge simulation engine.

 Demiurge is a library for easy creation of game simulation and artificial intelligence using Ruby.
 Demiurge stays powerful, simple